-With over 53,000 acres, Humboldt Redwoods State Park consists of a vast redwood forest.
-There are 3 types of redwoods, but only one type is native to Humboldt Redwoods State Park.
-Coast redwoods (Sequoia sempervirens), Giant Sequoias (Sequoiadendron giganteum), and Dawn Redwoods (Metasequoia glyptostrobides) are the three types.
-Coast Redwoods grow in the cool climate that makes up Humboldt Redwoods State Park and the surrounding area.
-The species name sempervirens comes from the Latin words for ever and green.
+There are 3 types of redwoods, Coast redwoods (Sequoia sempervirens), Giant Sequoias (Sequoiadendron giganteum), and Dawn Redwoods (Metasequoia glyptostrobides).
+However, Coast Redwoods are the only native to Humboldt County, growing in the cool climate that makes up the coastal regions of northern California.
+The species name sempervirens comes from the Latin words for ever and green or ever living.
 These trees grow in moist coastal environments as far south as Big Sur and as far north as a short distance across the Oregon border.
 The temperate climate, abundant winter rain, and summer fog make this area ideal for a coastal rainforest.
-Coast Redwoods are often confused with Giant Sequoias, but the slightly shorter and more massive Giant Sequoias are only found in the western Sierra Nevada mountain range.
+Coast Redwoods are often confused with Giant Sequoias, but the slightly shorter Giant Sequoias are only found in the western Sierra Nevada mountain range.
 The third type of redwood, the Dawn redwood, is native to central China and is considered to be the closest relative of the coast redwood.

 Coast redwoods are the tallest known tree species in the world.
-Mature trees average 150 – 250 feet tall, and some of the tallest trees exceed 350 feet with a diameter of 12-20 feet.
+Mature trees average 150 – 250 feet tall, and some of the tallest trees exceed 350 feet with a diameter that can surpass 20 feet.
 Areas known as alluvial flats are where many of the tallest trees grow.
 These low-lying river plains have soil filled with nutrients and decaying plant matter, which creates ideal conditions for growth.

 These resilient trees often live several hundred years, and in some cases, more than 2,000 years.
 This makes them one of the oldest tree species in the world.
 Resistance to fire and disease make this long lifespan possible.
 Coast redwood bark is often over 1 foot thick on mature trees, and this creates a formidable barrier.
 In addition, the high tannin content is undesirable to insects while the low amounts of resin resist fire.
 Although they have a strong line of defense against disease and fire, redwoods are susceptible to high winds and flooding.
 Unlike most trees, redwoods lack a taproot.
 Instead, they have a shallow root system that rarely goes more than 12 feet underground but can extend up to 100 hundred feet outward, forming a network of connected root systems with other trees.
 Despite the connected roots, high winds and/or flooding can bring these massive trees to the ground.